 The Department of Ophthalmology and Visual Sciences is proud to announce expanded vision rehabilitation services at our University Station location.

 Low vision aids that are recommended by your specialist are available for purchase at the UW Health Optical Shop at the University Station Eye Clinic.
-We carry top brand names such as Eschenbach Optik, Vispero, Designs for Vision, Chadwick Optical, FL-41 filters, and Brain Power Incorporated filters.
-For patients who require a tinted contact for light sensitivity, we are able to fit you and order lenses from Adventure in Colors.
+We carry top brand names such as Cocoons, Eschenbach Optik, Vispero, Designs for Vision, Chadwick Optical, FL-41 filters, and Brain Power Incorporated filters.
+For patients who require a tinted contact lenses for light sensitivity, we are able to fit you and order lenses from Adventure in Colors.

-We also work closely with the Wisconsin Council of the Blind & Visually Impaired (WCBVI) in Madison for in-home services, devices at their low vision store, white cane, and orientation mobility services as well as adaptive technology services.
+We also work closely with the Wisconsin Council of the Blind & Visually Impaired (WCBVI) for in-home services, devices at their low vision store, white cane, and orientation mobility services as well as adaptive technology services.
 You can also sign up for support groups as well as Zoom training and education on the WCBVI website.

 If you are interested in receiving vision rehabiliation services but are unsure if your insurance will cover it, please contact your insurance to confirm your specific coverage.